- Explore the ancient rock fortress of Sigiriya

 Day 1: Explore "Little Rome" in Negombo

 Welcome to Sri Lanka!
-You'll start in Negombo, known as “Little Rome” for its strong Catholic influence.
+You'll start in Negombo, known as "Little Rome" for its strong Catholic influence.
 The town transitioned through Dutch, Portuguese, and British colonial rule, and remnants of those cultures remain today.
 The city's intriguing past will reveal itself as you meander past colonial architecture and quiet canals to reach a lagoon abundant with marine life.
-Local fishermen have been harvesting lobsters, crabs, and prawns here for centuries.
-Take a stroll on the beach, then stop by a lively fish market before you take a break for dinner.
+Local fishermen have harvested lobsters, crabs, and prawns here for centuries.
+Take a stroll on the beach, then stop by a lively fish market before taking a break for dinner.

 Day 2: Visit Yapahuwa Rock Fortress

 Depart from Negombo after breakfast and travel to Girithale, stopping along the way at the ancient citadel of Yapahuwa, located midway between Kurunegala and Anuradhapura.
-The citadel was built around a huge granite rock that rises high above the surrounding lowlands.
+The fort was built around a huge granite rock that rises high above the surrounding lowlands.
 In the early 1200s, Yapahuwa was the capital of Sri Lanka.
 Later abandoned, the fortress was transformed into a monastery by Buddhist monks.
-Tour the citadel to see the caves at the base of the rock — shelter for the monks — and the Bodhi tree on the top.
-Afterward, continue on to Girithale and check in to your hotel for the night.
+Tour the citadel to see the caves at the rock base—shelter for the monks—and the Bodhi tree on the top.
+Afterward, continue to Girithale and check in to your hotel for the night.

 Day 3: Tour the Temple of Sigiriya & Ruins of Polonnaruwa

 This morning, have breakfast at the hotel, then transfer to the ancient rock fortress of Sigiriya, designated a UNESCO World Heritage Site in 1982.
 Some say the site should be named the eighth wonder of the world.
 The name translates to "Lion Rock," a reference to the way visitors traditionally began their final ascent to the top of the monument, passing through the open jaws and throat of a lion.
 Unfortunately, the only remains of this lion figure today are the gigantic paws sculpted into the side of the rock.
-The fortress, rising up high from the jungle, is an incredible sight to see.
+Rising high from the jungle, the fortress is an incredible sight to see.

 Next, continue to Polonnaruwa.
-The second-largest city in the province, UNESCO-listed Polonnaruwa is full of ancient monuments.
-It's also home to the huge Parakrama Samudra reservoir, which consists of five separate reservoirs connected by channels.
+The second-largest city in the province, UNESCO-listed Polonnaruwa, is full of ancient monuments.
+It's also home to the vast Parakrama Samudra reservoir, which consists of five separate reservoirs connected by channels.
 The Thopa reservoir is the oldest, developed during the reign of the city's greatest ruler, King Parakramabahu.

 Day 4: Discover the Cave Temple of Dambulla

 Continue to Dambulla, known for its Cave Temple, the largest and best-preserved cave temple complex in Sri Lanka.
 Featuring impressive mural paintings and 157 statues, including a massive Buddha monument, it's a sacred pilgrimage site and a UNESCO World Heritage Site.
-The history of the place dates back to the first century BCE, when King Valagambahu took refuge here.
-Today, it's worth visiting not only for the cave temple but also for the beautiful view over the countryside.
+The history of the place dates back to the first century BCE when King Valagambahu took refuge here.
+Today, it's worth visiting for the cave temple and the beautiful view over the countryside.